Twitter Bans Alex Jones And InfoWars; Cites Abusive Behavior

 Twitter linked to its page detailing its policy on abusive behavior.
 That policy states, in part: "You may not engage in the targeted harassment of someone, or incite other people to do so.
 We consider abusive behavior an attempt to harass, intimidate, or silence someone else's voice."

+After the ban was announced, Jones said in a video posted on the InfoWars website: "I was taken down, not because we lied but because we tell the truth and because we were popular.
+And because we dared go to that committee hearing and stand up to Rubio and stand up to the lies of mainstream media and speak the truth. ...

+"This is the deep state striking back and really pressuring these tech firms to censor," Jones added.

-In August, Dorsey explained why Twitter had not banned Jones.
+In August, Dorsey explained why Twitter had not banned Jones then.
 "He hasn't violated our rules.
 We'll enforce if he does," Dorsey tweeted.
 In an apparent reference to other tech companies that had banned Jones, he said that Twitter would not "succumb and simply react to outside pressure."

 Dorsey added, "We're going to hold Jones to the same standard we hold to every account, not taking one-off actions to make us feel good in the short term, and adding fuel to new conspiracy theories."